nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 - I want to share what I love with others who I love as well
 - Get my name out there.
 - I want to make money doing this.
-- It brings me accountability
+- It brings me accountability & better understanding of the things I write & think.
--